Awhile ago, a man wrote to us and asked to for some tips about how to successfully start a new relationship.

 In previous intimate relationships, she didn’t do that.

-She tended to try to be the pleaser in her past relationships.
+She tended to try to be the pleaser in those relationships.

 She would create stories in her mind about how she thought her partner at the time wanted her to be and she would try to be that person.
 She would try to be someone she wasn’t so that she could make a “good” impression on the other person.

 And it always blew up in her face when the truth of who she really was came out.